-- 3. Additional requirements for CRNA completion degree programs with an adverse accreditation decision - a.
+- a.
 For completion programs, coexisting with accredited entry programs, where the completion programs award degrees with titles and courses that are unrelated to anesthesia: - 1) CRNA students, if any, must be notified that the completion degree program has received an adverse accreditation decision within seven business days of receipt of the Council's decision letter. - 2) RN students accepted or enrolled in the entry program must be notified if the adverse accreditation decision for the CRNA completion program impacts the entry program in any way. - 3) Once an adverse decision is final, any information that is published about the Council's accreditation of the program must make it clear that accreditation is only applicable to the entry program.
 Publications must not infer accreditation of the completion program. - b.
 For CRNA completion degree programs where the Council serves as: (a) an institutional accreditor or (b) as a programmatic accreditor for programs that do rely on Council accreditation to access federal funds for their entry students and/or completion students, or (c) as a programmatic accreditor for entry programs when the degree titles reference anesthesia or a significant component of anesthesia-related content is in the curriculum: - 1) CRNA students, if any, must be notified that the completion program has received an adverse accreditation decision within seven business days of receipt of the Council's decision letter. - 2) RN students accepted or enrolled in the entry program must be notified if the adverse accreditation decision for the completion program impacts the entry program in any way. - 3) The completion program cannot be conducted as part of an institution that relies on the Council for access to federal funding. - 4) The completion degree program cannot be conducted as part of a program if it awards the same degree or is equivalent to the entry program's curriculum. - 4.
 Council decisions for new programs applying for initial accreditation - a.
 May make the following decisions based on a capability review. - 1) Accreditation: This decision indicates that the program demonstrates reasonable assurance that it can and will continue to substantially comply with standards for accreditation and that it can admit students.
 The program begins operation when the first students start the program.
 Continued accreditation will be considered after graduation of the first class of students.
 Note that an accreditation decision may include approval pending Chief Executive Officer or Executive Committee review of additional information as required by the Council.

-- Denial of accreditation: This decision indicates that the proposed program has not demonstrated reasonable assurance that it can conduct an accredited program.
-The program may request the Council to reconsider a denial of accreditation.
-A decision for denial of accreditation is subject to 20 U.S. Code 1099b(e). - 5.
+- 2) Denial of accreditation: This decision indicates that the proposed program has not demonstrated reasonable assurance that it can conduct an accredited program.
+The program may request the Council to reconsider a denial of accreditation. - 5.
 Council decisions for established programs and for new programs that have graduated the first class of students - a.
 Continued accreditation: The Council uses the following guidelines and accompanying criteria for awarding continued accreditation.
 An accreditation decision may include approval pending Chief Executive Officer or Executive Committee review of additional information as required by the Council.
 History of a program's partial and/or noncompliance of the standards may have an impact on the Council's decision to request a program's evaluations before the midpoint of the accreditation cycle.